strickek/ReadWriteDlm2.jl/README.md

 By default a preprocessing of floats takes place, which are parsed to strings with decimal mark changed from `'.'` to `','`.
-With an keyword argument annother decimal mark can be selected, to switch off preprocessing set `decimal='.'`.
+With an keyword argument an other decimal mark can be defined, to switch off preprocessing set this to `decimal='.'`.

 The columns will be separated by `';'`, an other `delim` (Char or String) can be defined.
 In addition to Base writedlm() function the output format for